 Traps (except any live cage trap or live box trap, snares and traps designed specifically to catch raccoons such as coon cuffs and egg traps) cannot be placed or set in water or within 30 feet of water from Oct.
-1 to the opening of the mink season.
-However, body-grip traps may be set below the water's edge for beaver, West River (excluding the Black Hills Fire Protection District).
+1 to Oct.
+31. However, body-grip traps may be set below the water's edge for beaver, statewide (excluding the Black Hills Fire Protection District).
 All of the bottom surface of these traps must remain completely below the water's edge at all times.

 No person may place any trap (set or unset), stake, cable, chain, wire or other device used for the purpose of attaching a trap or otherwise attempt to claim or mark a trap site on any public road rights-of-way or public lands or waters open to trapping within 30 feet of water from Oct.
-1 to the opening of the mink season, inclusive (please refer to the Furbearer Season Chart for specific dates).
+1 through sunrise on Nov.
+1, inclusive.